 Now, kolaches happen to be my favorite food, guilty pleasure, and anything else along those lines.
-“Kolaches” was originally derived in what is present day, Czech Republic with flavorful fruits rolled in dough then baked.
+Kolaches are originally an Eastern European invention, first in Bohemia and in what is now the present-day Czech Republic.
+However, when immigrants came to Texas with big dreams, they brought with flavorful fruits rolled in dough them and the rest is history.

 11. Chicken Fried Steak

 Created during the 1840s from the Austrian and German immigrants making their way to Texas, chicken fried steak was born.
-Born from wienerschnitzel and veal cutlets, the Texas staple is typically served with mashed potatoes and green beans while topped with creamy white gravy or the robust country gravy.
+Born from wienerschnitzel and veal cutlets, the Texas staple is typically served with mashed potatoes and green beans, topped with a creamy white gravy or the robust country gravy.

 Every year, there is an annual celebration held in Lamesa in Dawson County celebrating the birth of the chicken fried steak, so if you have time, be sure to check it out.
 I know I will.

-Regardless of how you feel about the quality of the food here, Chili’s has over 1500 operations with almost half being franchise-owned.
+Regardless of how you feel about the quality of the food here, Chili’s has over 1500 operations and almost half are franchise-owned.
 Chili’s was founded in Dallas on Greenville Avenue in 1975.

 Larry Lavine sold the business in 1983 and it has since grown from his original 28 locations to a worldwide phenomenon for eating burgers, wings, healthy food options, and even watching the game and grabbing a brew.